Search This Blog

 Day 21: The Quality Architect — The Complete Testing Ecosystem & Pytest

 ⏳ Context: We have built concurrent engines, mitigated memory limits, and engineered pure logic.
 But in a production codebase, raw logic is a liability.
-Python testing is the process of verifying that a program produces correct results, behaves as expected, and remains stable as changes are made.
-It is the only practice that ensures long-term maintainability.
+Python testing is the rigorous process of verifying that a program produces correct results, behaves as expected, and remains stable as the architecture evolves.
+It is the only practice that ensures long-term system maintainability.

 "If it isn't tested, it's already broken."